jeffpooley/sdk/docgen/doc-snippets/querying.md

 }
 ```

+This filter object will return all communities with both the exact title (case-sensitive) `My community` and the exect description (case-sensitive) `This is my community`.

-You can also do `AND` filters for the same property, by nesting arrays.
+You can also provide `AND` filters for the same property, by nesting arrays.

 ```ts
 {